harryfyjiswalker/arc-vae/README.md

 </p>

 The increasing availability of remote sensing data has the potential to enable scalable mapping of these variables, circumventing the need for time-consuming and expensive field studies.
-Progress has been made in this context via inversion of radiative transfer models (RTMs).
-RTMs simulate the spectral and bidrectional reflectance of a crop canopy based on its biophysical and biochemical properties; inverting these models, using bidirectional reflectance data as input, hence enables retrieval of the crop properties.[1][5]
+Radiative transfer models (RTMs), which simulate the spectral and bidrectional reflectance of a crop canopy from its biophysical and biochemical properties, are foundational in this context (Verrelst et al., 2025), as their inversion - that is, reversing the problem to use known bidrectional reflectance data as input - can enable retrieval of these properties.[1][5]

-Among the most widely used RTM in this context is the PROSAIL model, which couples the PROSPECT leaf optical properties and SAIL canopy bidrectional reflectance models.[6]
+Among the most widely used RTMs is the PROSAIL model (Figure 1), which couples the PROSPECT leaf optical properties and SAIL canopy bidrectional reflectance models.[6]
 PROSPECT, first developed by Jacquemoud and Baret (1990), simulates the reflectance and transmittance of a single leaf as a function of its biophysical properties.[7][8]
 Initially only employing three input parameters - leaf mesophyll (N), chlorophyll a and b concentration ($C_{ab}$), and leaf water content ($C_w$) - it has been expanded to incorporate additional variables including dry matter content ($C_m$), leaf mass per area (LMA), brown pigments ($C_{bp}$), total carotenoid content ($C_{cx}$, leaf anthocyanin content ($C_{anth}$, PROSPECT-D), and, most recently in PROSPECT-PRO, the subdivision of LMA into leaf protein content and carbon-based constituents (CBC).[9][10]
 SAIL then extends PROSPECT, simulating how light interacts with a full plant canopy, rather than a single leaf.[citation?]

-However, despite their promise, the practical utility of RTMs in downstream agricultural remote sensing tasks has been constrained by both the ill-posed nature of RTM parameter estimation from earth observation data  - inversion typically treats each observation as an independent event, meaning that distinct combinations of biophysical parameters at certain time stamps produce identical spectral signals (equifinality) - and the computational intensity of inversion.
-[11][12][13]
+However, the practical utility of PROSAIL and other RTMs in large-scale monitoring applications has traditionally been limited by  both the ill-posed nature of RTM parameter estimation from earth observation data  - inversion typically treats each observation as an independent event, meaning that distinct combinations of biophysical parameters at certain time stamps produce identical spectral signals (equifinality) - and the computational intensity of inversion (Verrelst et al., 2025).[11][12][13]

 ### 2.2 Challenges